raspberrypilearning/weather-station-guide/software-setup.md

 ![](images/database.png)

-  After a lot of measurements have been recorded it will be sensible to use the SQL *where* clause to only select records that were created after a specific date and time:
+  After a lot of measurements have been recorded it will be sensible to use the SQL `where` clause to only select records that were created after a specific date and time:

   `SELECT * FROM WEATHER_MEASUREMENT WHERE CREATED > '2014-01-01 12:00:00';`

-  Press `Ctrl - D` or type `exit` to quit MySQL.
+  Press **Ctrl + D** or type `exit` to quit MySQL.

 ##Upload your data to the Oracle Apex database

-At this stage you have a weather station that reads its sensors and stores the data at regular intervals in a database on the SD card.
+At this stage you have a weather station which reads its sensors and stores the data at regular intervals in a database on the SD card.

 But what if the SD card gets corrupted?
 How do you back up your data?
 And how do you share it with the rest of the world?

 Oracle has set up a central database to allow all schools in the Weather Station project to upload their data.
-It's safe there and you can download it in various formats, share it and even create graphs and reports.
+It is safe there, and you can download it in various formats, share it, and even create graphs and reports.
 Here's how to do it.

-##Register your school
+### Register your school
-Firstly you will need to [register your school](oracle.md) and add your weather station.
+You will need to [register your school](oracle.md) and add your weather station.
 Come back here when you have your weather station passcode.

 <a name="credmanual"></a>